gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 further than semantics: where semantics asks what a word means in context (a "sidecar" might be a drink, a motorcycle attachment, or an Azure component), ontology formally defines what entities exist, how they relate, and what rules govern them.
-Tools from the knowledge-graph world ([OWL](https://www.w3.org/OWL/), [RDF](https://www.w3.org/RDF/), [SPARQL](https://www.w3.org/TR/sparql11-overview/), triple stores) underpin this, and in multi-agent systems ontologies become essential for semantic consistency between agents.
+Tools from the knowledge-graph world ([OWL](https://www.w3.org/OWL/), [RDF](https://www.w3.org/RDF/), [SPARQL](https://www.w3.org/TR/sparql11-overview/), triple stores) support this, and multi-agent systems need ontologies to keep agents semantically consistent.

 She walked through specialization techniques on the model side: [**LoRA**](https://arxiv.org/abs/2106.09685) (small adapters inside transformer layers), full fine-tuning, parameter-efficient methods, ontology-driven data cleaning, world